Turbulent Teens – a collection of diverse movies exploring adolescence.

 I KILLED MY MOTHER (2009)

-In 2009 Xavier Dolan burst onto the scene as one of the most exciting young writers and directors of a generation with I Killed My Mother.
-Dolan would explore the anger, frustration and hurt of teenage life through conflict, unspoken love and the need for escape as a mother and son clashed in a dance of independence.
-Dolan wrote the screenplay for I Killed My Mother at the tender age of sixteen, and due to this, he manages to convey the volatility of youth in a way few adult writers could muster.
-Here themes of family breakdown, emerging sexuality and an urgent need for independence dovetail with the need to escape parental control in a film that understands the complexities and fireworks of the teenage/parent relationship.
+2009 would see Xavier Dolan emerge as one of the most exciting young writers and directors of a generation with his debut, I Killed My Mother.
+Dolan would explore the anger, frustration and hurt of teenage life through family conflict, unspoken love, and the need for escape as a mother and son clashed in a dance of independence.
+Dolan wrote the screenplay for I Killed My Mother at the tender age of sixteen, and due to this, he manages to convey the volatility of youth in a way few adult writers could.
+Here themes of family breakdown, emerging sexuality and an urgent need for independence dovetail with the need to escape parental control in a film that understands the complexity and fireworks of the teenage/parent relationship.

 HAROLD AND MAUDE (1971)

-To say Harold Chasen’s (Bud Cort) life is turbulent is an understatement.
-After all, this is a young man who spends all his time devising new suicide scenarios while taunting his emotionally distant mother (Vivian Pickles).
+To say Harold Chasen’s life is turbulent is an understatement; after all, he spends all his time devising new suicide scenarios while taunting his emotionally distant mother (Vivian Pickles).
 Harold is disturbed!
-But he is also looking for something we all find ourselves seeking at one time or another, the meaning of life.
-On attending the funeral of an individual he doesn’t know, Harold meets 79-year-old Maude (Ruth Gordon).
-Maude is a live-wire, eccentric, kind and mysterious, and for Harold, she is both magnetic and beautiful.
+But he is also looking for something we all seek at one time or another: the meaning of life.
+On attending an individual’s funeral he doesn’t know, Harold meets 79-year-old Maude (Ruth Gordon).
+Maude is a live-wire, eccentric, kind and mysterious, and for Harold, she is magnetic and beautiful.
 As Harold and Maude grow closer, they slowly become one as they explore the meaning of life and the foundations of love, friendship and companionship.

-Harold and Maude may have bombed at the box office, but it has since earned cult status through its wickedly sharp comedy, incredibly tender love story and humanistic approach.
-Alive with the music of Cat Steven’s Harold and Maude is a hilarious, heartbreaking, beautiful and rare play that carries a deep and significant meaning that continues to resonate over time.
-It is a unique and delightful story of intergenerational healing and companionship as two souls find each other in the right place at just the right time.
+Harold and Maude may have bombed at the box office, but it has since earned cult status through its wickedly sharp comedy, incredibly tender love story and humanism.
+Alive with the music of Cat Steven’s Harold and Maude is a hilarious, heartbreaking, beautiful and rare film that carries a deep and significant meaning that continues to resonate as two souls find each other in the right place at just the right time.

 IN THE HOUSE (2012)